borkarchetan/JOKER/Core Java/16Lambda Expressions and Functional Programming/Questions.md

-Absolutely, I'll format the answers to your questions with the "Answer" word in bold for better clarity:

 **1. What is a lambda expression in Java, and how does it relate to functional programming?**
    - **Answer:** A lambda expression in Java is a concise way to represent an anonymous function—a function without a name—inline within the code.
 Lambda expressions enable the use of functional programming concepts, allowing you to treat functions as first-class citizens and pass them as arguments to methods, store them in variables, and more.